kamilest/cst-ii-bioinformatics/docs/sequencing.md

 are expected to have approximately t times higher coverage than k-mers that appear just once.
 Needless to say, coverage varies across the genome, and this condition is often violated.
 As a result, existing assemblers often assemble repetitive regions in genomes without knowing the exact number of times each k-mer from this region occurs in the genome.
 * *distances* between reads within read-pairs are *exact*

+### Impact of k-mer length
+The optimal $k$-mer size depends on the read length and the read depth and sequence complexity.

+* longer reads and/or higher read depth $\rightarrow$  use larger $k$-mers which could resolve complex areas of the graph
+* short reads are short and/or low read depth $\rightarrow$ use shorter $k$-mers
+* many separate disconnected subgraphs in assembly graph (i.e. there are many small groups of contigs that have no connections to the rest of the graph) $\rightarrow$  $k$-mer size may be too large
+* connected (i.e. all contigs are tied together in a single graph structure) but is very dense/tangled assembly graph $\rightarrow$ k-mer size may be too small